rtheo/CAdynamics/README.md

 Superficiality of the CA dimension here is to be understood as follows: All correlations and topological information of a<br>
 discretized grid can be thought of as imposed/enforced on an equivalent single signal by an interaction kernel.
 Any such<br> discretized world is then isomorphic to a signal of only temporal dimensionality.
 It is the externally imposed interaction that<br> builds the spatial dimensionality as a result of the recursion performed.
-Change appropriately the kernel<br>
+Change appropriately the kernel and you can have<br>
-and you can have any dimensionality assuming inf. precision.
+any dimensionality assuming unbounded length.

 The peculiar analogy in the spectral1D code with the split-step method can be made exact by taking the<br>